Gnat Computers: History

 Gnat released the first of their 8080-based Gnat-Pac family of microcomputers in 1977, starting with the System 8.
 The System 8 featured optional built-in dual 5.25-inch floppy disk drives capable of writing 80-KB-formatted disks.
 The computer featured 16 KB of RAM, eight PROM modules (one 2-KB PROM included, featuring the bootstrap loader and memory monitor), serial and parallel I/O ports.
 Gnat followed up with the Gnat-Pac System 9 in 1978, which bumped the floppy disk capacity to 500 KB, expandable to 1 MB.
-The computer came shipped with a disk operating system, CP/M. Gnat was one of the first companies to license CP/M for a microcomputer, the purchase mediated between developer Digital Research and Gnat's Lafleur.
+The computer came shipped with a disk operating system, CP/M. Gnat was perhaps the first company to license CP/M for a microcomputer, the purchase mediated between developer Digital Research and Gnat's Lafleur.
 Lafleur managed to secure perpetual rights to use the operating system for a bargain $90 in 1977.
 Within the year, the price of a corporate CP/M license had skyrocketed to tens of thousands of dollars.

 In 1979, Gnat teamed up with Data Technology Industries (DTI) of San Leandro, California, to develop the Gnat System 10, an all-in-one microcomputer based on the Zilog Z80 microprocessor.
 The System 10 featured 65 KB of RAM; a built-in CRT supported by a video card that could output 80-column-by-25-row text; two 700-KB 5.25-inch floppy drives; a Selectric-style keyboard; and a hard drive interface.
 The company sold 2,000 units of the System 10 between 1979 and 1980.
 In 1981 Gnat signed an agreement with the Maryland-based American Peripheral Systems to supply the latter with $12 million of Gnat's microcomputers in exchange for dealership representation in 20 states and Washington, D.C., over a five-year contract.